-Conservation Management Plan for the Blue Whale 2015- 2025.
-Conservation Management Plan for the Southern Right Whale 2011- 2021 threats to allow for improve so that the EPBC Act threats.
-Interim objective demonstrably minus removed from the EPBC Act. ve: Minimise anthropogenic he conservation status of the hale to improve so that it can be threatened species list under 5_Anthropogenic threats are Recovery Plan for Marine Turtles in Australia. objective for mar anthropogenic th conservation states so that they can threatened speci 3: Anthropogenic threats are North-west As per Section 4.
-Marine Parks Network Management Plan 2018. .5.1. impacts from a would not preduced in a would not preduced in a modern and a work of the work of t nconsistent with the petroleum active the long-term ange to the values at the petroleum a ribed for this aspet that by managing the second control of the co owing acceptable level of impact ese documents: vity are managed such that it recovery of protected species of the Australian Marine Park. activity, with the control ct in place, meet this acceptable the unplanned release, that the the AMP are also subsequently Environmental performance outcome Environmental pe erformance Measurement criteria No unplanned release of hydrocarbons or hazardous materials to the environment during petroleum activity.
+Plan for the Blue Whale 2015- 2025.
+Conservation Management Plan for the Southern Right Whale 2011- EPBC Act threate Interim objective demonstrably min Recovery objection threats to allow the southern right who removed from the EPBC Act.
+4 Anthropogenic threats are nimised. ve: Minimise anthropogenic ne conservation status of the nale to improve so that it can be threatened species list under Recovery Plan for Marine Turtles in Australia.
+Recovery objection objective for mar anthropogenic the conservation states of that they can threatened species. ve: The long-term recovery ine turtles is to minimise reats to allow for the tus of marine turtles to improve be removed from the EPBC Act es list.
+Interim objective demonstrably mi 3: Anthropogenic threats are nimised.
+North-west Marine Parks Network Management Plan 2018.
+As per Section 4.
+5.1. such that it is not in impacts from a would not preduced in a not adverse check the considers the measures as described.
+In particular nconsistent with the petroleum activent the long-term ange to the values at the petroleum a ribed for this aspecthat by managing the second control of the c owing acceptable level of impact ese documents: vity are managed such that it recovery of protected species of the Australian Marine Park. activity, with the control of in place, meet this acceptable the unplanned release, that the the AMP are also subsequently Environmental performance outcome Environmental pe erformance Measurement criteria No unplanned release of hydrocarbons or hazardous materials to the environment during petroleum activity.
 Marine Standard MOUD and vessels will meet the crew competency, navigation equipment, and radar requirements of the Marine Standard.
 Records indicate that MODU and vessels meet the crew competency, navigation equipment, and radar requirements of the Marine Standard.
 No adverse change to First Nations cultural heritage values from the petroleum activity.
 Maritime safety information Notify relevant agency of activities, vessel movements, and requested safety exclusion zone, to enable them to generate radio-navigation warnings and/or Notice to Mariners prior to commencing offshore activities.
 Record of lodgement of notification to relevant agency.
 Relevant persons consultation- Ongoing consultation (First Nations people and/or representative bodies) Relevant persons consultation records.